abby-moran/gaiaDR3-pulsars/README.md

-# gaia_pulsars
+# gaiaEDR3_pulsars

-Here we look at the white dwarf companion to IPTA millisecond pulsars.
-Our long-term goal is to achieve pc-scale distance measurements to the pulsars in order to do gravitational-wave interferometry, get better constraints on fuzzy (light axionic) dark matter, and tests of GR via binary pulsars.

-Here we give all the codes to reproduce the results in Mingarelli, Anderson, Bedell and Spergel.
-Please cite our paper when you use our code.
+Here we present the code to reproduce the results in Moran, Mingarelli, Bedell, and Good.
+Please cite our paper when you use this code.

+We examine the binary companions to IPTA pulsars using Gaia EDR3.
+In doing so we hope to improve distance measurments to the MSPs which can in turn improve gravitational wave detection, dark matter measurements, and tests of general relativity.

-In order to do the pulsar cross-match, see our other repo: gaia_xmatch.
+To conduct the cross match, see ChiaraMingarelli's gaia_xmatch.